iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 > This was a tough situation it was like it was almost a virus and I still don't know if it was because I still can't use my Facebook or my messenger and it kind of makes me upset but it said it is it takes 3 business days and we'll find out so I'll give it 3 days 3 days goes quick<br> :date: __2020-09-10 20:28:58__

-> It is fine but when i try to turn on exposure notifications it says "en error occurred" FIX IT<br> :date: __2020-09-09 17:56:27__

 #### 1-star reviews